-- In the case of carbon farming, CR{baseline} and CR{total} shall be understood as net greenhouse gas removals or emissions in accordance with the accounting rules laid down in Regulation (EU) 2018/841. - Quantities referred to in paragraph 1, points (a), (b) and (c), and in paragraph 1a, points (a) (d), shall be designated with a negative sign (-) if they are net greenhouse gas removals and with a positive sign (+) if they are net greenhouse gas emissions ; they shall be expressed in tonnes of carbon dioxide equivalent. - 4.
-Carbon removals shall be quantified in a relevant, conservative, accurate, complete, consistent, comparable and transparent manner. - 5.
-The baseline shall be highly representative of the correspond to the standard carbon removal performance of comparable activities in similar social, economic, environmental and technological circumstances and take into account the geographical context including local conditions ('standardised baselines').
+- 2. In the case of carbon farming, CR{baseline} and CR{total}-shall be understood as net greenhouse gas removals or emissions in accordance with the accounting rules laid down in Regulation (EU) 2018/841. - 3.
+Quantities referred to in paragraph 1, points (a), (b) and (c), and in paragraph 1a, points (a) - (dh), shall be designated with a negative sign (-) if they are net greenhouse gas removals and with a positive sign (+) if they are net greenhouse gas emissions; they shall be expressed in tonnes of carbon dioxide equivalent. - 4.
+Carbon removals, and soil emission reductions and greenhouse gas increases shall be quantified in a relevant, conservative, accurate, complete, consistent, comparable and transparent manner. - 5.
+The baselines shall be highly representative of the correspond to the standard carbon removal performance of comparable activities in similar social, economic, environmental and technological and regulatory circumstances and take into account the geographical context including local conditions ('standardised baselines').

-Those standardised baselines shall be established by the Commission in the certification methodologies, set out in the delegated acts adopted pursuant to Article 8.
-The Commission shall review and update, if appropriate, the standardised baselines in light of evolving regulatory circumstances and latest available scientific evidence.
+These standardised baselines shall be established by the Commission in the certification methodologies, set out in the delegated acts adopted pursuant to Article 8.
+The Commission shall review and update, if appropriate, the standardised baselines in light of evolving regulatory circumstances and of the latest available scientific evidence.
 The updated standardised baselines shall apply only to activities starting after the entry into force of the applicable certification methodology.

-- By way of derogation from paragraph 5, where duly justified in the applicable certification methodology, including due to the lack of data, an operator shall use a the baseline may be based on that corresponds to the individual carbon removal performance of that a specific activity ('activity-specific baseline'). - 7.
+- 6. By way of derogation from paragraph 5, where duly justified in the applicable certification methodology, including due to the lack of data, an operator shall use a the baseline may be based on that corresponds to the individual earbon removal performance of that a specific activity ('activity-specific baseline'). - 7.
 The activity-specific baselines shall be periodically updated, at the beginning of each activity period, unless otherwise stated in the applicable certification methodologies, set out in the delegated acts adopted pursuant to Article 8. - 8.
-The quantification of the carbon removals shall account for uncertainties in accordance with recognised statistical approaches. - 9.
-To support the quantification of carbon removals generated by carbon farming, the operator or group of operators shall gather data on carbon removals and greenhouse gas emissions in a manner compatible with national greenhouse gas inventories under Regulation (EU) 2018/841 and Part 3 of Annex V to Regulation (EU) 2018/1999.
+The quantification of the carbon removals and soil emission reductions shall account for uncertainties in accordance with recognised statistical approaches. - 9.
+To support the quantification of the carbon removals and the soil emission reductions generated by carbon farming, the operator or group of operators shall gather data on carbon removals and greenhouse gas emissions in a manner compatible with national greenhouse gas inventories under Regulation (EU) 2018/841 and Part 3 of Annex V to Regulation (EU) 2018/1999.